tklocshem/Union-Shop-Web-Store/README.md

 # Student-s-Union-Shop-2
 A simple php&amp;MySQL integration
+Github repository: github.com/tklocshem/Union-Shop-Web-Store
+To get access to it:  vesta.uclan.ac.uk/~ademetriou5/Demetriou-Alexis_G20970098_assignment-two/](https://vesta.uclan.ac.uk/~tklochko-shemiakin/assignment-2/index.php)

+Example Login Account:

+Email: exampleAccount@example.com
+Password: User12345!

+Main features of this backend :
+User registration: the application allows the functionality to sign up new users.

+Neatly Structured Code: The code is organized and structured in a clean and maintainable manner.

+Calculated product reviews: reviews are calacluated, averaged and displayed, providing users an overall rating for a product.

+Product information page: the web application has been modified from assessment 1, removing the sessionStorage HTML5 API to use PHP GET method variables in order to access the page information.
+This is used when a user clicks an item to reveal more information, the PHP retrieves the data from the database and presents on an item.php page.

+Submit/Present reviews: logged in users are presented with an option to leave a review.
+A review includes a title, description and rating.
+Reviews are presented for each product item (tbl_reviews) even if the user is not logged in.

+Secure passwords: passwords are stored using bcrypt hashing and salting and not raw text.

+Sign Up Functionality: the application provides a user-friendly sign-up functionality that allows new users to create an account.
+The sign-up process includes input validation, password strength checks, and email verification to ensure a secure and smooth registration experience.
+Users can then log in with their newly created accounts to access the shopping cart and other features.

+Responsive Dynamic Content: the website's dynamic content is responsive and adapts to different screen sizes and devices.

+Professional Looking and Functional Web Application: The website has a professional look and feel, providing a pleasant user experience.

+User Order List View: The application provides a dedicated order list view for logged-in users, allowing them to easily track their past and current orders.
+This feature includes information about each order, such as order date and items purchased.

+Brief of this project:

 This website allows the shopper to browse the firm's range of products and services, view product photos or images, and view product pricing information.
 Customers can shop online using a variety of computers and devices, including desktops, laptops, tablets, and smartphones.
 1. Home (index.php)